nhsconnect/FHIR-ePMA-Implementation/pages/develop/develop_patient.md

   </tr>
 </table>

-Business required for a CareConnect implementation.
-An STU3 extension to record the patient's NHS Number.
+Business required for a **CareConnect** implementation as an STU3 extension to record the patient's NHS Number.

 ### active